 A unique flavor of fall is fennel.
 This is the secret to authentic and savory pasta sauces.
 Fresh, it has the the crunch of celery, with a milder, sweeter, slightly licorice-scented flavor.
 I love it as a crunchy winter salad in a lemony dressing, or used as a dipper with blue cheese.
 Cooked, it is sweet and rich, perfect braised with meats or adding body to a stew.
 The white bulb is used both raw and cooked.
 The green stems are used chopped in pasta and stew.

 Even though lettuce normally likes to grow in spring, gardeners over the past couple of centuries have managed to breed a few that are adapted to growing as fall and winter crops.
 Hungarian Winter, Quan Yin, and Bronze Arrow are some of these.
 They are both cold-hardy and mold-resistant, for growing in rainy or hoophouse conditions.
 If you live in zones 7 or 8--or have a cold frame or greenhouse--sow lettuce and other salad greens every couple of weeks .
 Not only does this give you a steadier supply, but the young lettuce plants are more hardy than mature ones.
 (Lettuce is still the least frost-resistant vegetable on this list.)

-Other options for winter salads are hardy, mild-tasting Asian greens like mizuna or tatsoi.
+The easiest options for winter salads are hardy, mild-tasting Asian greens like mizuna or tatsoi.
 You've eaten these if you've ever gotten "spring mix" at a store or restaurant.
 (That's tatsoi at left.)
 Hardiest of all are mache, miner's lettuce and erba stella.
 They will sprout and grow any time the ground is not frozen.
-All of these choices make great salad.
+All of these choices make great, cold-hardy salad greens.